Skip to Content

 You can also toggle off likes, comments, and pins to minimize the number of push notifications being sent through the Instagram app.

-If you would rather only deal with your Instagram account on your schedule, it will be easier to disable notifications on your device, rather than Instagram’s granular options.
+If you would rather only deal with your Instagram account on your schedule, disabling notifications on your device will be easier than on Instagram’s granular options.

 Most devices have settings for push notifications.